-Greg has worked with many top sports programs, including: the NBA's Memphis Grizzlies, LSU, VCU, Rice University, The University of Memphis, The University of Alabama, The University of Texas, and The George Washington University and many others.
+Greg has worked with many top sports programs, including: the NBA's Memphis Grizzlies, LSU, VCU, Rice University, The University of Memphis, The University of Alabama, The University of Texas, The George Washington University, and many others.
 His extensive work with elite athletes includes Ironman triathlon finishers, Leadville 100 endurance athletes, Major League Soccer goalkeepers, NFL players, and even an Olympic bobsledder.

 Greg often does corporate trainings and presentations, and he has worked with many organizations such as Hilton Worldwide Hotels, Shamrock Foods, The National Association Of Disability Representatives, St. Jude Children's Research Hospital, The Germantown Police Department, and the Virginia Department of Corrections.

 Greg's work has been featured in the New York Times and on ESPN, and he has presented at Harvard University Graduate School of Education.

 A former long-time principal at Lausanne Collegiate School in Memphis, Tennessee, Greg now serves as the Director of SEL & Mindfulness, where he developed the Unplugged Mindfulness Program and the Daily Focus SEL Program for students and teachers.
 He consults with other schools on developing similar programs.
 These collaborations have included top schools such as: Deerfield Academy (Deerfield, MA), Episcopal High School (Alexandria, VA), The Graded School (Sao Paulo, Brazil), and public school systems including Germantown (TN) Municipal School District.

 To have Greg speak at your conference or work with your school, team, or organization, click here.

 “Greg Graber has positively transformed the lives of many people with his straightforward, common sense approach to mindfulness.
 Two thumbs up for his work.” — Jon Gordon, Wall Street Journal Bestselling author of multiple books, including The Energy Bus